sendbird/fintech-ai-chatbot/README.md

 - Input example
   <img width="1235" alt="image" src="https://github.com/sendbird/fintech-ai-chatbot/assets/104121286/4a0f758e-20ab-45b3-97bf-a55df896ea8b">

-In addition, you can enhance user experience by streamlining the communication with a Welcome Message, Quick Replies and Button.
-Using Quick Replies can improve the clarity of your customer’s intention as they are presented with a list of predefined options determined by you.
+In addition, you can enhance the user experience by streamlining communication with a Welcome Message, Quick Replies, and Button.
+Using Quick Replies can clarify your customer’s intentions, as they are presented with a list of predefined options set by you.

 Mock API Server Information: [Link](https://documenter.getpostman.com/view/21816899/2s9YBxZbgh)